C0C0AN/MSc_thesis_MirjamSchneider/open lab notebook/january_2018.md

   - Jens set up the online server for the questionnaire
   - I have to write the code for the exact questionnaire (order of items etc.)

+# week 22.01.-26.01.
+- wrote code for validation questionnaire for Jens
+- tested experiment at the scanner again: still problems with psychopy-experiment und the earphones seem to produce artefacts…
+- updated scanner protocol
+- tried to include movie sequences in psychopy
+  - problems: auditory stimuli do not play during movie, experiment breaks after movie

 # plan for this week
 - work on psychopy-experiment and solve its problems
 - prepare short presentation on methods (for next weeks meeting)
-- write code for online-questionnaire for stimuli validation